-Beyond the classic coding technique of the drag and drop, MAXQDA offers several other ways to code a selected segment:
+Beyond the classic coding technique of drag and drop, MAXQDA offers several other ways to code a selected segment:

 - Simultaneous coding with multiple codes: A segment is coded with the activated codes.

-- Coding with code favorites: Selected codes are displayed in a separate window, from which they can be easily applied to segments to be coded.
+- Coding with Code Favorites: Selected codes are displayed in a separate window from which they can be easily applied to segments to be coded.

 - Coding in the “Retrieved Segments” window and “Overview of Coded Segments”: Coded text passages can be compiled in a list.
 In these compiled segments you can then select and code further text passages.
 For more information, see the section Coding in the “Retrieved Segments” window and the “Overview of Coded Segments”.